sanychonline/docker-deye-collector/README.md

 # docker-deye-collector
-This is docker-based deye collector and extractor to grafana cloud
+This is docker-based deye collector and extractor to grafana cloud (via DeyeCloud dev portal)

 # Pre-requirements
 1. Register your device in DeyeCloud application